FloWays/FloWays.github.io/README.md

-﻿FlowaeyProject
+﻿floWays Project

-Flowaey is a free, premium quality service that helps customers keep track of their mail when they move to their new home, which makes organizing mail to the new adress a much more pleasant experience.
-With one click of a button, Flowaey does everything for you, from organizing your mail to managing your monthly subscriptions, allowing our users to organize their lives easily.
+floWays is a free, premium quality service that helps customers keep track of their mail when they move to their new home, which makes organizing mail to the new adress a much more pleasant experience.
+With one click of a button, floWays does everything for you, from organizing your mail to managing your monthly subscriptions, allowing our users to organize their lives easily.